AG992/Inventory-Manager-Project/README.md

        2. docker run --rm --name pg-docker -e POSTGRES_PASSWORD=docker -d -p 5432:5432 -v $HOME/docker/volumes/**inventory**:/var/lib/postgresql/data postgres

   3. Navigate into the root directory of your cloned repo & run the command "npm install" to install all the node modules required for the app
   4. Now we need to setup the database with information.
-From the root folder you cloned into...
+From the root folder...
      1. Run "( cd ./src/backend && npx knex migrate:latest )"
      2. Run "( cd ./src/backend && npx knex seed:run )"